 Josh has been an active entrepreneur and investor in the Internet industry since its commercialization.

-Josh founded First Round Capital in 2004 to reinvent seed-stage investing.
-And since that time the firm has invested in over 200 emerging technology startups – becoming one of the most active venture capital firms in the country.
-Josh was ranked 12th on Forbes 2013 “Midas List” of the top 100 tech investors.
-Josh has been named as one of the top ten ‘angel investors’ in the United States by Newsweek magazine, one of "Tech's New Kingmakers" by Business 2.0 magazineand a "Rising VC Star" by Fortune magazine.
-Josh also is the proud winner of a second place ribbon in the 2011 Nantucket Watermelon Eating competition.
+Josh co-founded First Round Capital in 2004 to reinvent seed-stage investing.
+Since that time, the firm has invested in over 300 emerging technology startups – becoming one of the most active venture capital firms in the country.
+For the last five years, Josh has consistently ranked in the top 20 on the Forbes “Midas List” which ranks the top 100 tech investors, earning the number four spot in 2014.
+Josh has been named one of the top ten ‘angel investors’ in the United States by Newsweek magazine, one of "Tech's New Kingmakers" by Business 2.0 magazine and a "Rising VC Star" by Fortune magazine.
+Josh is also the proud winner of a second place ribbon in the 2011 Nantucket Watermelon Eating competition.

 Josh earned a Bachelor of Science degree cum laude in Entrepreneurial Management and Marketing from The Wharton School of the University of Pennsylvania.